 Splash Pools Constructions completed the pool resurfacing works on behalf of Council, and the landscaping works were completed by Council’s Parks & Gardens team.

-Some minor works around the Lagoon precinct will continue over the next few months, with new shade sails recently installed under Works for Queensland funding, and some park structures to be completed soon under insurance.
-During this time the main pool will remain open.
+Some minor works have continued to take place around the Lagoon precinct, with new shade sails installed under Works for Queensland funding, and some park structures completed under insurance.

 |Location||What will be happening?|